KyrietS/Snaps/README.md

 ## Tests

 Tests are written using Google Test.
-The library is fetched automatically by CMake during the configuration step of the tests.
+The library is fetched automatically by CMake during the configuration step.

 ### Scene tests

 There are special type of tests called Scene Tests.
 They simulate a physical world for a number of steps and make assertions on the way.
 Such tests have a graphical preview with debugging interface.

 <img width="502" height="502" alt="image" src="https://github.com/user-attachments/assets/6e59aee7-92f5-46ec-b7d4-66f477ae7512" />

+The preview opens up automatically when a scene test fails.
+This behavior can be overridden by a user.

 ## License